92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 Method 2:

-If they are to be based on Minimal fedora-
+If they are to be based on Minimal fedora or debian-

     qvm-run -u root t-mgmt xterm